awesomerank/awesomerank.github.io/lists/stoeffel/awesome-fp-js.md

 * [Fluture](https://github.com/Avaq/Fluture) – A Future library with included control utilities, high performance and great error messages.
 * [fantasy-combinators ★40 ⏳1Y](fantasyland/fantasy-combinators) – Common combinators.
 * [fantasy-birds ★41](fantasyland/fantasy-birds) – Port of the Haskell package Data.Aviary.Birds.
 Everything for your combinatory needs.
+* [crocks ★62](evilsoft/crocks) – A collection of popular Algebraic Data Types with the main goal to curate and provide not only a common interface between each type, but also all of the helper functions needed to hit the ground running.

 ### Lenses